nautobot/nautobot/nautobot/docs/user-guide/administration/installation/health-checks.md

 - Readiness probes detect whether a container is ready to accept traffic.
 - Liveness probes detect whether a container needs to be restarted.

 For more details, refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
-A worked example can be found in the [Nautobot Helm charts](https://github.com/nautobot/helm-charts) repository.
+A working example can be found in the [Nautobot Helm charts](https://github.com/nautobot/helm-charts) repository.

 ### Nautobot Server Container in k8s